pinobatch/allpads-nes/README.md

 Press Reset before the scan finishes to display low-level data about which lines are always off, always on, serial, or not connected at all.
-See docs/methodology.md for how it works under the hood.
+(See docs/methodology.md for how this works under the hood.)
+Then, if you have a standard controller in port 1 or are using the Famicom's hardwired controllers, press Select to begin watching a report of up to 32 bits on any serial line.

 Limits
 ------